jaysen/pplaaf-old/_posts/2017-08-09-woman-who-blew-the-whistle.md

 origin: This article first appeared in <a href="http://amabhungane.co.za/article/2017-08-09-the-woman-who-blew-the-whistle" target="_blank">AmaBhungane</a>
 excerpt_separator: <!--more-->
 image: trillian.jpg
 excerpt: Through leaks, whistleblowers and damning reports we have come to understand the degree to which the state has been captured.
-On Women's Day we profile one courageous professional who helped make it happen.
+This article profiles the courageous former chief executive of a division of a Gupta-linked company who blew the whistle on Nenegate.
 introduction: Through leaks, whistleblowers and damning reports we have come to understand the degree to which the state has been captured.
-On Women's Day we profile one courageous professional who helped make it happen.
+This article profiles the courageous former chief executive of a division of a Gupta-linked company who blew the whistle on Nenegate.
 tag: featured

 ---